MRimk/UniversityNotes/Information-security-and-privacy.md

 #### Perfect Forward Security

-**Strong security notion** - session keys should no be compromised even if long-term secrete are.
+**Strong security notion** - session keys should no be compromised even if long-term secrets are.
 It is not related to the client or server data, and it is established after the key exchange.
 It must not be stored anywhere such that it does not get recovered.

 Diffie-Hellman-like protocol offer Perfect Forward Secrecy (PFS)